savvydatainsights/opencpu-mysql/README.md

 `docker-compose up -d`

-If the Docker image don't exist locally, it will be built automatically.
+If the Docker image doesn't exist locally, it will be built automatically.
 If you prefer to download it from [Docker Hub](https://hub.docker.com/r/savvydatainsights/opencpu-mysql), run before:

 `docker pull savvydatainsights/opencpu-mysql`